Hanashi vs Duolingo for Speaking Practice

 That does not make Duolingo bad.
 It makes it different.

 Pick Duolingo if you need structure, habit, and a wide beginner study path.
-Pick Hanashi if you need to speak more often, answer faster, and build confidence in realistic conversation practice.
+Pick Hanashi if you need to speak more often, answer faster, and practise the kinds of conversations you may actually have.
 If your current routine already includes input and review, Hanashi is usually the more meaningful next layer.

 FAQ